JetBrains/intellij-sdk-docs/plugin_structure.md

 ## Plugin Content

-There are 3 ways how to organize plugin content:
+*There are 3 ways how to organize plugin content:*

-1. A plugin consists of one .jar file placed in the plugins directory.
+1. A plugin consists of one .jar file placed in the plugins directory:

 The archive should contain the configuration file (META-INF/plugin.xml) and classes that implement the plugin functionality.
 The configuration file specifies the plugin name, description, version, vendor, the supported IDEA version, plugin components, actions and action groups, action user interface placement.